 How do I know how to support my child?

-During the Meet the Teacher session at the start of the school year parents are advised about the expectations regarding homework such as the time that should be spent on tasks.
-Throughout the year, we also offer workshops and courses for parents in key areas, with the aim of supporting parents in helping their children.
+During the Meet the Teacher session at the start of the school year parents are advised about the expectations regarding homework for that year group.
+Throughout the year, we offer sessions for parents in key areas of the curriculum and learning, with the aim of supporting parents in helping their children.

 Reading with your child